Probiotics, Prebiotics and Fibre: What's the Difference?

 - Soluble vs insoluble: Soluble fibres dissolve in water and may help with stool formation, while insoluble fibres add bulk to the stool and assist with transit

 - Fermentable vs non-fermentable: Fermentable fibres are broken down by gut bacteria, producing gases that can contribute to bloating.
-Non-fermentable fibres pass through the gut largely unchanged and typically do not cause gas or discomfort
+Non-fermentable fibres pass through the gut largely unchanged and are generally well tolerated

-One particularly well-tolerated fibre for people with IBS and sensitive guts is sterculia.
-This non-fermentable, water-absorbing fibre softens hard stools and adds bulk to loose ones, helping to improve stool consistency and ease of passage.
-Unlike fermentable fibres, it does not contribute to gas production, making it a gentle yet effective option for those who struggle with bloating or discomfort.
+One particularly well-tolerated fibre for people with a sensitive gut is sterculia.
+This non-fermentable, water-absorbing fibre softens hard stools and adds bulk to loose ones, helping to support stool consistency and ease of passage.
+Unlike fermentable fibres, it is generally well tolerated and gentle on the digestive system, making it a helpful option for those who experience bloating or discomfort.

 These three components each have a role to play, but they serve different purposes:

-- Probiotics offer targeted symptom relief for select conditions, particularly when the right strain is chosen
+- Probiotics offer targeted symptom management for select conditions, particularly when the right strain is chosen.
+For people with medically diagnosed IBS, certain strains may help relieve digestive discomfort and reduce the occurrence of symptoms

 - Fibre supports the structure and function of the digestive system, with different types better suited to different needs

-For example, someone managing IBS might begin with non-fermentable fibre to improve regularity and consistency.
-If symptoms remain, they might trial a probiotic strain shown to reduce bloating or pain.
+For example, someone managing medically diagnosed IBS might begin with non-fermentable fibre to help support regularity and consistency.
+If symptoms remain, they might trial a probiotic strain with evidence for relieving abdominal bloating and discomfort associated with medically diagnosed IBS.
 Later, under the guidance of a dietitian, they may start reintroducing prebiotic foods to support microbial diversity.

 Understanding the difference between probiotics, prebiotics and fibre allows you to make more informed decisions about what your gut actually needs.
 There is no single solution that works for everyone, and more is not always better.